metno/weatherapi-docs/doc/indexfiles.md

 ---------------

 Each directory should have an indexfile describing the data files in the same directory.
-Indexes referring to files in other directories have not tested and is currently unsupported.
-The filename is not critical, but for clarity we suggest `api_index.txt`.
+You may optionally put the data files in a subdirectory and use the `dir` field to instruct the API how to find them.
+The filename is not critical, but for clarity we suggest `api-list.txt`.

 Indexfiles should be in comma-separated format, with one line per file in the directory.
 Each line consists of key=value pairs separated by commas, with no spaces in between.